Hardaway, Alabama

+Originally called Dick's Creek, the town received its name following the completion of the railroad by engineer and professor Col. Robert A. Hardaway (who lived in the community for some time with his family).
 Hardaway is an unincorporated community in Macon County, Alabama, United States, located 12.9 mi southwest of Tuskegee.
 Hardaway has a post office with ZIP code 36039.

 Demographics

 From 1900 to 1920, Hardaway was listed as a village in 1900 & 1910 and as an incorporated town on the U.S. Census in 1920.
 It did not appear on the census after that point, likely due to disincorporation.